charlesX0101/utility-nucbox/utility-node-lab-report.md

 This repository contains:
 - `README.md` – Project overview and summary
 - `utility-node-lab-report.md` – This detailed report
-- `ufw-status.txt` – UFW rule snapshot
+- `ufw-status.md` – UFW rule snapshot
-- `tailscale-status.txt` – Tailscale peer list (sanitized)
+- `tailscale-status.md` – Tailscale peer list (sanitized)
-- `wg0.conf` – WireGuard config (keys redacted)
+- `wg0_conf.md` – WireGuard config (keys redacted)
-- `wg-show.txt` – WireGuard status output
+- `wg-show.md` – WireGuard status output

 ---

 ## 7. Lessons Learned

 - Scope discipline is essential: this project nearly grew into a mini SOC box.
 - Tailscale provides immediate, low-friction remote access; WireGuard teaches fundamentals.
 Running both side-by-side is valuable for comparative learning.
 - Installing Pi-hole in a lab but keeping it inactive is a safe way to prevent unintended production disruption.
 - Documenting firewall state and service roles ensures clarity when revisiting the node later.
 - Continued learning how important each server and core service works together to make the network come alive.